Reviews You Can Rely On

 Security

 We admit we were skeptical about a more “budget-friendly” U-lock.
 Other budget models have failed to meet our expectations.
 But after testing, we were pleasantly surprised by the Kryptonite Kryptolok performance, which offers more security than U-locks in a similar price range and even more than the predecessor on which it is based.
 This is due to the shackle, made of 13 mm (1/2") hardened steel.
 The steel is truly hard — it took significantly longer to cut through than other inexpensive U-locks, and the newer design took even longer than the previous one.
-Even locked in a vise, stabilizing the lock, it took us about 30 seconds to get through one side of the U, making it one of the toughest locks we tried.
-And 24" bolt cutters hardly made a dent.
+Even with the lock stabilized in a vise, it took us about 20 seconds to get through it using our powerful angle grinder.

 What makes the Kryptolok stand out in this rating metric is Kryptonite's choice to use hardened steel not only on the U part of the lock but also in the shackle.
-In other U-locks at this price point, this is not the case; it's really the shackle that's the weakest part of the lock, not the U. The Kryptolok thwarted attacks with noticeably more vigor than other locks at this price point, which, in our opinion, vastly improves its value.
-This lock also has a dual-locking mechanism, meaning a potential thief would need to make two separate cuts before defeating the lock — something generally reserved for high-end (and pricier) locks.
-The additional braided cable should not (and actually cannot) be used on its own.
+On other U-locks at this price point, this is not the case; the shackle is the weakest part of the lock, not the U. This lock also has a dual-locking mechanism, meaning a potential thief would need to make two separate cuts before defeating the lock — something we find impressive at this price point.
+The additional braided cable should not be used around your anchor point; it is for locking a front wheel or accessories.
 We like to secure our saddle or front wheel if we don't remove it and lock it with the rear wheel.
 Be aware that the cable can be defeated by almost any tool in a thief's arsenal.

 If you're locking up in a small town or a medium-risk area (at a coffee shop or a heavily trafficked area), chances are this lock will suffice.
-Thieves are not likely to attempt to compromise a bike lock with an angle grinder — creating flying sparks and ear-shattering noise for well over a minute — in full view of the public.
+Thieves are not likely to attempt to compromise a bike lock with an angle grinder, creating flying sparks and ear-shattering noise in full view of the public.
 Like any lock, it's equally important to consider the context in which you're locking your bike, rather than focusing solely on the lock itself.
-Also, consider what you're locking your bike to.
-A large road signpost took us over four minutes to cut through in testing.
-A small chain-link fence post took about 30 seconds.
-A lockup is only as strong as its weakest link, and the Kryptolok is certainly not a weak one.
+Also, consider how secure the rack you're locking your bike to is.
+A lockup is only as strong as its weakest link, and the Kryptolok is certainly not weak.

 Ease of Transport

 Full disclosure here: no U-lock is fun to carry around.
 They're heavy and clunky.
 However, some manufacturers, such as Kryptonite, include a frame mount with the lock, allowing you to carry it on your bike rather than in your bag.
-The included mount isn't the most straightforward to install, even with the enclosed instructions, but several online videos make installing this mount easy-peasy even on bikes without round tubes.
+The included mount isn't the most straightforward to install, but with some perseverance or help from online videos, you can even fit the mount to bikes without round tubes.

 The quality of the mount itself is questionable.
-If you're commuting on the smooth pavement (like we did for the first week or so), it offers zero problems.
+If you're commuting on smooth pavement (like we did for the first week or so), it poses no problems.
 Bumpy roads decreased our confidence, but we never lost the lock while in transit.
-It rattled a bit, but nothing substantial.
-As with all U-locks, if you're riding a small bike (<50cm), chances are you won't be able to mount the lock, as it may be too large to fit in your frame.
+Several pounds of rattling from your bike is generally disconcerting.
+As with all U-locks, if you're riding a small bike (<50cm), you may not be able to mount the lock within the main triangle.

-The bike on the left (above) is a 56 cm frame, and the lock fits easily using the Kryptonite mount that comes with the lock.
+The bike on the left (above) has a 56 cm frame, and the lock fits easily with the Kryptonite mount that comes with it.
 However, mounted to the bike on the right, which has a 52 cm frame size, notice that the lock takes up space where a bottle would typically go.
-If you have another option for hydration, it's not the worst thing that could happen.
-Luckily, there are other methods of taking the Kryptolok with you: it can attach to a rack on the back of your bike, or you can easily stow it in a backpack.
+If you have another hydration option, it may be worth sacrificing the space.
+Luckily, there are other ways to take the Kryptolok with you: it can attach to a rack on the back of your bike, or you can easily stow it in a backpack.
 Another option is a third-party U-lock mount.
 However, we only recommend purchasing this extra if you have already tried the Kryptonite frame mount and dislike it; it probably won't be an issue for most people.

 Ease of Use

-This lock works similarly to any other U-lock of its size.
-U-locks are not our preferred lock type for frequent use, but we are generally willing to sacrifice a little ease of use for enhanced security.
-We do appreciate that it has a slightly larger shackle than most U-locks we tested, making it easier to use in more situations.
-This is especially nice if the bike you're using doesn't have round tubes or is an unusual shape, such as the step-through eBike typically used by one of our testers.
+With a slightly larger shackle than most U-locks we tested, the Kryptolok is easier to use in more situations.
+This is especially nice if the bike you're using doesn't have round tubes or is an unusual shape, such as a step-through eBike, a fat bike, or a bike without round tubes.

 kryptonite kryptolok - this step-through ebike can be difficult to lock due to its thick...